At Accolade Wines we are committed to sustainability, and it remains one of our core strategic pillars.

-On one of our best-loved brands, Echo Falls, we have also introduced lighter-weight glass bottles to reduce the glass-related CO2 .
-Additionally, across our ‘Wine on Tap’ consumer formats, we have replaced the multi-material bag with a single material bag which can be recycled at major supermarkets .
+Across our portfolio, we are starting to introduce lighter-weight glass bottles to reduce the glass-related CO2 .
+Additionally, across our ‘Boxed Wine’ consumer formats, we have replaced the multi-material bag with a single material bag which can be recycled at major supermarkets in the UK.
 We’re also making investments in on-site renewable energy with recent solar panel installations at one of our Australian vineyards.

 Who are The Carbon Trust?

 The Carbon Trust is a global climate consultancy driven by the mission to accelerate the move to a decarbonised future.
 It has been pioneering decarbonisation for more than 20 years for businesses, governments, and organisations.
 A leader in carbon footprinting, the Carbon Trust certiﬁes products, organisations and value chains around the world.

 Behind the scenes there is a lot of complex methodology to ensure rigour and transparency, but the basic principle of carbon offsetting is very simple.